RyanPallesen/FloodWarning_SOTV/R2Boilerplate-master/Package/README.md

 ## FW_Artifacts
 A grouping of new artifacts.
 To suggest a new idea, check out planned additions, or test experimental builds of the mod, please join our Flood Warning Discord server [HERE](https://discord.gg/TkKUkyq).
+If you want to add to the project, or become a contributer, contact RyanP#7652

 | Icon | Artifact | Effect |
 |:-|-|------|